skillrepos/copilot-jumpstart/labs.md

-# Hands-on GitHub Copilot
+# GitHub Copilot JumpStart
-## Practical Tips and Best Practices
+## Accelerating your software development skills with Gen AI
 ## Session labs (codespace version)
-## Revision 1.19 - 08/11/25
+## Revision 1.01 - 08/11/25

 **Versions of dialogs, buttons, etc. shown in screenshots may differ from current version of Copilot**